HadouKenny/Test-SBHS-Countdown/README.md

-SBHS Belltime Countdown for Android
+Test SBHS Belltime Countdown for Android
 ==============
 Coded by Jerry Yip